tiffahahahu7/gigigatgat/content/posts/Getting Started with Entity Framework Core in Visual Studio/index.md

 title: "Getting Started with Entity Framework Core in Visual Studio"
 date: 2023-10-24
 draft: false
-description: "How to use Entity Framework Core to connect database in Visual Studio"
+description: "How to use Entity Framework Core to connect databases and web pages"
 slug: "how to use Entity Framework Core"
 tags: ["tutorial", "code", "ASP.NET", "VisualStudio"]
 categories: ["Tech"]
-showReadingTime: true
 showComments: true
+showAuthor: false
 authors:
   - "avocado"
 ---
 {{< lead >}}
 Entity Framework Core is a powerful tool for simplifying database integration with web applications.
 {{< /lead >}}